-For the past year, I've been working on a project that will be launching in the next few months.
+For the past year, I've been working on a project that will be launching soon.

 This is my progress on a login form that will appear above an overlay.